bwu62/stat240-revamp/docs/03-handling-data.md

-### Create new df
+### Creating data frames

 There are 2 common ways of creating a new data frame manually: `data.frame()` from base R, or `tibble()` from the [tibble](https://tibble.tidyverse.org/) package, another of the core Tidyverse packages.
-They are extremely similar, but we recommend `tibble()` due to some extra features which are nice like better printing, same-line column references, and stricter subsetting rules.
+They are extremely similar, but we recommend `tibble()` due to some nice extra features such as better printing, referencing other columns during creation, and stricter subsetting rules.
 Example:

 ``` r